JonLD/audio_processing_submodule/README.md

-# audio_processing_submodule
+# pydub-implenenfation-submodule
-Submodule to be used in audio processing projects
+Submodule to be used in future projects using pydub Class containing variables for data types and methods for commonly used functionality